What is Dropshipping, and How Does It Work?

 This step-by-step guide can make drop shipping work for your online business.

-1. Set up an Online Storefront.
+1. Set Up an Online Storefront.

 Simplify this task with Shopify, the best platform to start dropshipping quickly and efficiently.

-Alternatively, you can also use WordPress, Squarespace or Wix, but they need much more time to setup and won’t usually get you the best results.
+Alternatively, you can also use WordPress, Squarespace, or Wix, but they need much more time to set up and won’t usually get you the best results.

 2. Sell the Right Products.

 Selecting a specific niche and limiting your categories will help you sell more effectively.
 It doesn’t have to mean starting small.
-You sell anything from sustainable products to women’s products.
+You sell anything from sustainable products to women’s products

 Perform market research to learn the latest trends.